mcmilk/zstdmt/README.md

 ## Description
 - works with skippables frame id 0x184D2A50 (12 bytes per compressed frame)
-- three small test utils (which only work @ linux)
-- the library itself works on windows already
-- multithreaded 7-Zip ZS is currently in testing

 ## Usage of the Testutils
 - see programs

 ## Usage of the Library
 - see lib

 ## Benchmarks
 - version 0.1 was used for them

 ### [LZ4]